olivierfriard/DORIS_doc/index.rst

    :width: 80%

-The total distances can be exported in a TSV file with the **Distances** button
+The total distances can be exported in a TSV file with the **Distances** button:

 .. image:: images/distances.png
    :alt: Distances
-   :width: 40%
+   :width: 30%